konsumer/ngInflection/README.md

 I use [brunch](http://brunch.io/), so this automatically ends up in my bower include.
 For others you may need to load script tags with your `bower_components`.

-Here is an example using script tags from CDNs for the whole stack:
+Here is an example using script tags from CDNs for the whole stack, without bower:

 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/angularjs/1.2.19/angular.min.js"></script>